KQM-git/TCL/docs/evidence/equipment/artifacts.md

 * Anemo characters that have 4-Piece vv and are onfield during a Swirl they dont trigger CANNOT shred: [YouTube](https://www.youtube.com/watch?v=6cGhQPbbdns&list=PLz6QN9PtrDi2ljLiXeHD3uNY6tLTaM4rB&index=11)

 Non-Anemo wearers that are onfield and trigger the Swirl:
-Tests showed that they can shred with 4-Piece vv as long as they trigger the Swirl with any Element which is not Geo/Anemo \(which is only possible against enemies with an innate Anemo aura like the Anemo hypostasis\)
+Tests showed that they can shred with 4-Piece vv as long as they trigger the Swirl with any Element which is not Geo/Anemo \(which is only possible against enemies with an innate Anemo aura like the Anemo Hypostasis\)

 List of tests: